PSI master's program

 - Winter school – a week-long, hands-on group research project in collaboration with selected researchers.

-- Essay – a short research project supervised by a faculty member, producing an essay that is publicly presented and defended.
+- Essay – a research project supervised by a faculty member, producing an essay that is publicly presented and defended at the end of the PSI program.

 Assessment throughout the year is conducted by the academic staff as oral interviews (for core courses), homework assignments, and tutorial participation.
 All course grades are either "credit" or "no credit."
 The goal is to encourage all students to achieve their potential and to avoid grade-chasing competition.
 Read more on the program's FAQ page.